 Using the app for checking a large amount of text

-In order to make the service more equitable among our community, who uses the app on a regular basis, and given the infrastructure we have, currently without signing in to the app and using it as a guest, you can spell-check text containing up to 13000 characters at one time, but there is no limitation on how many times you can use the app.
-As a signed in user, the limit goes up, but if you need to spell-check a large amount of text in one go, please let us know and we'll try our best to accommodate your needs.
+In order to make the service more equitable among our community, who uses the app on a regular basis, and given the infrastructure we have, currently with the free and basic version of Nepali Spell Checker, you can check only a limited amount of text.
+Nepali Spell Checker Pro and Nepali Spell Checker Enterprise do not have this limitation.
+If you need to spell-check a large amount of text in one go, please let us know and we'll try our best to accommodate your needs.